Jordan Henderson: Senior

-He was named in the England squad for the 2018 World Cup in Russia.
+He was named in the England squad for the 2018 FIFA World Cup in Russia.
 In England's round of 16 match against Colombia, Henderson was the only Three Lions player to miss a spot-kick as the match went to penalties.
 England still won though, 4–3, and made it to the semi-finals.
 The following year, after helping his nation finish third at the inaugural UEFA Nations League and qualify for UEFA Euro 2020, Henderson was named England Player of the Year, in the process becoming the first player to win the award at both U21 and senior level.

-Henderson's first international goal came on 3 July 2021 in the Euro 2020 quarter-final game against Ukraine.
-Entering as a substitute, he scored England's last goal with a header of the 4–0 win.
-In the UEFA Euro 2020 final, Henderson was a 74th minute substitute before being replaced himself by Marcus Rashford at the end of extra time as England finished as runners-up.
+Henderson's first ever international goal came on 3 July 2021 in the UEFA Euro 2020 quarter-final game against Ukraine, scoring England's last goal with a header of the 4–0 win as a substitute.
+In the final against Italy on 11 July, Henderson was a 74th minute substitute before being replaced himself by Marcus Rashford at the end of extra time as England finished as runners-up, losing to Italy on penalties.

-Henderson was named in England's 26-man squad for the 2022 World Cup in Qatar.
+In November 2022, Henderson was named in England's 26-man squad for the 2022 World Cup in Qatar.
 He scored his first World Cup goal after a link-up play with Jude Bellingham in the round of 16 against Senegal.

-He was left out of the preliminary England squad for the Euro 2024 tournament; having not featured since November 2023, Henderson was recalled to the squad in March 2025 for fixtures against Albania and Latvia.
+Having not featured in the England squad since November 2023, Henderson was not named to the squad for the UEFA Euro 2024 tournament or for any matches in 2024.
+Henderson was recalled to the squad in March 2025 for fixtures against Albania and Latvia.

+On 22 May 2026, Henderson was named in England's squad for the 2026 FIFA World Cup by head coach Thomas Tuchel, becoming the first English player to be selected for seven major international tournaments.
+On 27 June, he featured in his fourth World Cup as a substitute in a 2–0 victory over Panama, becoming the first English player to achieve this feat.
+On 5 July, following England's 3–2 win over Mexico in the round of 16 in which he was an unused substitute, Henderson was stretchered off and hospitalized with a wrist injury after jumping over a barrier and landing awkwardly on the pitch during the celebrations, ruling him out for the remainder of the tournament.
+However, in the quarterfinals against Norway six days later, he featured as an unused substitute for the match as England won 2–1, despite wearing an arm cast.